-To the town led the Grobnicka Gate (or Monastery), standing near the Franciscan church, the Upper Gate (Nyska) and the Lower Gate (Opawska).
-The Upper Gate located in the northern part of the city walls, compared to the towers of the other city gates, was tall, monumental and could compete with the towers of the gothic parish church.
-The gate also had wooden, metal-framed doors and a portcullis.
-In the room above the entrance was a gunpowder magazine and a mechanism that activated the portcullis.
-From the outside of the city, all the gates were additionally strengthened by a foregates made of a short neck and an additional tower with passage.
+To the town led the Grobnicka Gate (or Monastery), standing near the Franciscan church in the eastern part of the circuit, the Upper Gate (Nysa Gate) from the north and the Lower Gate (Opava Gate) in the south.
+From the outer side of the town, all gates since the turn of the 14th and 15th centuries were additionally reinforced by foregates, consisting of a short neck and an additional building with a passage.
+The Upper Gate, compared to the towers of the other gates, was tall, impressive and its size could compete with the towers of the Gothic parish church.
+It also had wooden, metal-forged doors and a portcullis.
+In the room above the passage there was a powder magazine and a mechanism that activated the portcullis.

 The tower of the Grobnicka Gate was erected on a quadrilateral plan with dimensions of 8.9 x 8.5 meters, with 2 meters thick walls in the ground floor.
 It had a gateway 3.2 meters wide, narrowed from the field side and probably closed with a semicircular arch.
 It was located in a large pointed-arched niche that acted as a guide for the lowered portcullis.
 At a height of about 10 meters, there was an offset on the wall, which could indicate the hoarding porch originally was located there.
 The oldest foregate of the Grobnica Gate had the form of a straight neck formed together with the gate tower.
 It was about 12 meters long, 5.7 meters wide, and was slightly shifted to the south in relation to the tower.
 At the turn of the 14th and 15th centuries, a four-sided foregate building with dimensions of 8×10 meters was erected in the place of the neck, reinforced at the outer corners with diagonal buttresses.